gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 Allowing new connections can enable denial-of-service attacks.
 The endpoints MUST limit the number of simultaneous connections to two.

-To force attackers to do dynamic key exfiltration and limits the amount of compromised data due to key compromise implementations MUST have policies for how often to set up new connections with ephemeral key exchange such as ECDHE.
+To force attackers to do dynamic key exfiltration and limit the amount of compromised data due to key compromise, implementations MUST have policies for how often to set up new connections with ephemeral key exchange such as ECDHE.
 Implementations SHOULD set up new connections frequently to force attackers to dynamic key